Manishearth/manishearth.github.io/source/drafts/zero1.md

 categories: ["mozilla", "programming", "rust"]
 ---

 _This is part 1 of a two-part series on interesting abstractions for zero-copy deserialization I've been working on recently.
-Part 2 can be found [here][part 2]._
+Part 2 can be found [here][part 2].
+The posts can be read in any order, though this post contains an explanation of what zero-copy deserialization_ is.

 ## Background